>

 It completely surrounds the ancient city, it has an extension of about 19 kilometers, with a height of between 8 and 10 meters and a width of up to two meters.
 It was declared a World Heritage Site by UNESCO in 1985.
 Built in adobe and maintained over the centuries, they change color tones according to the weather and the light of day.
 It delimits the historic Muslim-style neighborhoods, which are characterized by their large network of alleys, in front of the Western-style neighborhoods, with large avenues and gardens built during the time of the French Protectorate .

-kkk murallas-y-puerta-de-marrakech
+kkk walls-and-gate-of-marrakech

 Fez